ryanafolk/utremi/README.md

 └─           └── astral_mcmctree_rep3.tre
 ```

 To duplicate paper results, run as follows without changes.
-The only thing missing in the path is paleoclimatic data (see that repository).
+The only thing missing in the path is paleoclimatic data (see Dryad).

 ## Subfolders
 ### `data`